nautilus-fuzz/nautilus/README.md

 # Nautilus 2.0

-Nautilus is a coverage guided, grammar based fuzzer.
+Nautilus is a coverage-guided, grammar-based fuzzer.
 You can use it to improve your test coverage and find more bugs.
-By specifying the grammar of semi valid inputs, Nautilus is able to perform complex mutation and to uncover more interesting test cases.
-Many of the ideas behind this fuzzer are documented in a Paper published at NDSS 2019.
+By specifying the grammar of semi-valid inputs, Nautilus is able to perform complex mutations and uncover more interesting test cases.
+Many of the ideas behind this fuzzer are documented in the Paper published at NDSS 2019.

 <p>
 <a href="https://www.ndss-symposium.org/wp-content/uploads/2019/02/ndss2019_04A-3_Aschermann_paper.pdf"> <img align="right" width="200"  src="https://github.com/RUB-SysSec/nautilus/raw/master/paper.png"> </a>